 When playing with a calm head, the defender does not make rash decisions when attacking.
 Fouls committed by the defenders can be very costly because a free kick or a penalty will be awarded.

 If the defender makes a decision he or she must be committed to it.
 The following skills are also very important:

 A good defender must possess kicking and passing skills so he or she can send the ball accurately to the forwards.
 When under pressure the defender can kick the ball back into the opponent’s territory so that his or her team can regroup.

 The occasional tackling and hassling of the opponent can cause injuries so it is important that a defender must do the speed and agility drills.
 Soccer is a team sport so teamwork and communication are crucial to the success of the team.

 Defenders must work together and communicate with the goalkeeper and the forwards.
-This important when there is a free-kick close to the goal.
+This is important when there is a free kick close to the goal.

-The defenders must listen to the goalkeeper’s instruction so that they can form a defensive wall effectively.
+The defenders must listen to the goalkeeper’s instructions so that they can form a defensive wall effectively.

 Gear For A Defender

 Defenders run and made a lot of tackles, therefore, they need gear that helps them perform and to protect themselves from injuries.